ms-iot/remote-wiring/advanced.md

 #Advanced Usage

 While the RemoteDevice class is intended to be the main interface between your apps and the Arduino device, you may find it necessary to break outside of the basic functionality and define your own advanced behaviors.
 This might occur when you need to clock large amounts of data to another device (like an LED strip), or if you want to execute multiple commands on the Arduino by sending only a single command over Bluetooth.
 Fortunately, this is possible within the Firmata protocol by defining a Sysex command.
-A Sysex command is a special command type that is very extensible, allowing you to fully customize the behavior of the Arduino without modifying the Firmata or Remote Arduino Wiring libraries.
+A Sysex command is a special command type that is very extensible, allowing you to fully customize the behavior of the Arduino without modifying the Firmata or Remote Arduino libraries.
 However, you will need to add some code to the StandardFirmata sketch to handle your new custom command.

 As an example, let's turn on (set HIGH) or off (set LOW) all fourteen of the Arduino's digital pins with a Sysex command.
 While this is possible using the RemoteDevice class, it requires fourteen `digitalWrite` commands to be sent and processed.
 We can instead do this with Sysex, and will serve as a basic example of how to simplify complex behaviors into a single command.